At a crosswalk, drivers slow for a child. No one stops to solve an equation. A need appears; a duty follows. That's attentiveness.

 - Be precise only when it helps.
 Start with stories and people.
 Add numbers when they clarify; update them when reality changes.

 - Rights baseline.
 This project operationalises care ethics within rights-respecting, pluralist democratic institutions.
 We use the Universal Declaration of Human Rights plus local constitutional rights as the floor for participation.
-Rights are not opposed to care; they keep care from becoming domination.
+Rights are not opposed to care; they are the threshold condition for relational standing — the floor that keeps care from becoming domination.

 Why it matters